Report on Trump’s tax avoidance shakes up presidential race ahead of Tuesday night’s debate

 “If I were to say yes or no to that, that becomes a big issue,” he said.

-Biden has framed the court fight as primarily one over health care, pointing to a Republican challenge against the Affordable Care Act, also known as Obamacare, the court will hear shortly after Election Day.
+Biden has framed the court fight as primarily one over health care, pointing to a Republican challenge against the Affordable Care Act, also known as Obamacare, which the court will hear shortly after Election Day.
 Biden is reprising the 2018 Democratic playbook for winning suburban voters by appealing to them on issues like protections for preexisting health conditions, and relying on their anger with Trump to cement their support.

 Highlighting the national displeasure with Trump — who polls indicate most Americans dislike and believe has mishandled the pandemic — will be a key goal for Biden during the debate.
 The former vice president has been doing much of his preparation via video, without his full team present, according to an aide.